School age children and sleep

 We've put together this sleep chart showing how much sleep school aged children should be getting based on the recommendations of the NHS website.

-Children's sleep chart:
+Children's sleep chart

 Age Hours of sleep